Item #3912509 Carte Générale de la Terre Napoléon. BAUDIN, Louis de FREYCINET.

 French designs for South Australia.

-Although the map bears the engraved date of 1808 it was included in the atlas volume of the official voyage account published in 1812.
 A milestone in mapping the continent, this was the first Australian atlas ever published.
-Although Matthew Flinders charted this coastline at the same time as Baudin, and the two expeditions famously met in Encounter Bay, Flinders' publication was delayed by several years due to his imprisonment at the hands of the French on Mauritius.
-The matter of precedence remained a bone of contention between the English and the French for some time as here there is no acknowledgement of Flinders' prior discoveries.
+Although Matthew Flinders charted this coastline at the same time as Baudin, and the two expeditions famously met in Encounter Bay, Flinders' publication was delayed by several years due to his imprisonment by the French on Mauritius.
+The matter of precedence remained a bone of contention between the English and the French for some time: there is no acknowledgement here of Flinders' prior discoveries.

 This map is beautifully enhanced by vignettes of Australian flora and fauna based on drawings by Charles Alexandre Lesueur (featuring kangaroos and sea lions reclining composed beneath an idealised neoclassical figure).
-This example of the map is a single unfolded sheet and remains in excellent condition.

-Price (AUD): $8,500.00
+Price (AUD): $5,500.00

-US$5,615.90 Other currencies
+US$3,815.14 Other currencies

 Ref: #3912509